Skip to main contentSkip to navigation

 Professional Equipment

-PC-3000, DeepSpar, MRT - these are the industry-standard tools.
-They cost $20,000-50,000 each.
+PC-3000 and DeepSpar are the hard drive recovery tools that matter.
 Companies without them can only do basic recovery and must outsource mechanical failures.

 We use PC-3000 for all professional recovery work